pigeonburger/cloudflare-ip/README.md

 Then, open the file `cfauth.ini` in that folder and replace `<YOUR_ZONE_ID>` with your actual Cloudflare Zone ID, `<YOUR_BEARER_TOKEN>` with your API bearer token and `<YOUR_DNS_RECORD_ID>` with the ID of the DNS record you want to change.

+If you want email support, add your SMTP details, otherwise just delete everything at the bottom of the script.

 Then, if you've done everything, run the `cfautoupdater.py` file!